skillrepos/ctr-de/labs.md

 <b>END OF LAB</b>
 </p>
 </details>
+&nbsp;<br>
 ---
+#
+&nbsp;<br>
-## Lab 5 - Working with Podman**
+**Lab 5 - Working with Podman**

-### Purpose: In this lab, we'll get a chance to work with Podman, an alternative to Docker that also includes the abilities to group and work with containers in "pods".**
+*Purpose: In this lab, we'll get a chance to work with Podman, an alternative to Docker that also includes the abilities to group and work with containers in "pods".*
 ⬇️
 <details>
 <summary>Click to expand steps for Lab 5</summary>